 On 21 May 1971 pig farmer Bert Verbakel started his company in stable equipment for pig farming.
-Initially the work took place in a barn near his house in Nijnsel.
+Initially the work took place in a stable near his house in Nijnsel.
 After 7 years the workshop became too small and the company moved to the industrial area in Nijnsel (NL), where the company is still located.

 Soon Bert specialized in the development and production of pig feeders because he found that the existing feeding methods did not meet his desire as a pig farmer.

 In the early 1970s, feeders were partially made of asbestos cement and steel, but in the late 1970s Bert was the first producer to switch to the then unknown recycled plastic sheets that he came across at the Pig&Poultry agricultural show in England.
 These sheets were made from melted together grains of recycled PE plastic, obtained from among other things agricultural plastic.
 Verbakel has been processing an average of 700,000 kilos of recycled plastic a year for 40 years in a row, which means that an enormous amount of used plastic has been removed from the environment and incorporated into products for pig breeding.
 An achievement of which VERBA, but certainly also the VERBA customers and the pig industry can be proud.

 VERBA was able to easily saw, drill and heat form the plastic sheets themselves.
 Because of this flexibility and Bert's critical desire as a pig farmer for a perfect feed trough, the liquid feeder was quickly created.